menu

 Demographics

-The citizens of Fossil are slightly better educated than the national average of 21.84% for all cities and towns, with 24.22% of adults in Fossil having a bachelor's degree or advanced degree.
+The education level of Fossil citizens is a little higher than the average for US cities and towns: 24.22% of adults in Fossil have at least a bachelor's degree.

 Fossil is a somewhat ethnically-diverse city.
 The people who call Fossil home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fossil residents report their race to be White.
 Important ancestries of people in Fossil include English, Irish, German, Scottish, and European.